Niolon/XHARPy/README.rst

 .. image:: docs/source/XHARPy_logo.svg

-**XHARPy** (X-ray diffraction data Hirshfeld Atom Refinement in Python) is a Python library that enables refinement with custom atomic form factor calculations.
+**XHARPy** (X-ray diffraction data Hirshfeld Atom Refinement in Python) is a pure Python library that enables refinement with custom atomic form factors from various sources.

 This is the first refinement library to implement the calculation of atomic form factors from periodic PAW-DFT calculations.
+Additionally, there are experimental implementations of atomic form factor determinations with Quantum Espresso, NoSpherA2/Orca and the possibility to refine against .tsc files.
 Independent atom model for comparison and debugging is also available.

 The library has been written with extensibility in mind.
 You can look at the f0j_sources folder for examples how to write a new atomic form factor source.
+If you want to develop without touching the library itself you can have a look at the custom\_function\_source, This source exposes the functions, that are called during the refinement.

 Refinement itself relies heavily on JAX for the automatic generation of gradients.
 This means that new features only have to be implemented in the loss